SltnBM/file-organizer/README.md

 ---

 ## 🚀 How To Use
 1. Make sure you have Python installed (Python 3 recommended).
+Download it from [python.org](https://www.python.org/downloads/).
 2. Clone the Repository

 ```bash